artur-ciocanu/launch.en/help/extension-dev/edge/data-element-types.md

 };
 ```

 If you want to make the data returned for the data layer configurable by the Adobe Experience Platform data collection user, you can allow the user to input a key name and then save the name to the `settings` object.
-The object might look something like this:
+The object might look something like this.

 ```js
 {